 Compensation from Fighting an Insurance Dispute

-You could receive compensation for your losses when you file a insurance bad faith claim.
+You could receive compensation for your losses when you file an insurance bad faith claim.
 You’re entitled to recover compensation for your total costs and any additional losses you suffered due to the insurance dispute.

 Oklahoma allows for consequential damages that make up for your expenses and losses resulting from mishandling your insurance claim.
 The most common consequential damages include: